Global Cooling Innovations

 RMI's Global Cooling Initiative

-Accelerating sustainable cooling solutions by advancing energy-efficient technologies, eco-friendly refrigerants, and improved refrigerant management.
+RMI has deep expertise across heat resilience, sustainable cooling, and buildings.
+We're working to accelerate sustainable cooling solutions by advancing energy-efficient technologies, eco-friendly refrigerants, and improved refrigerant management.